National Archives: Trump took classified items to Mar-a-Lago

 No matter the legal risk, it exposes him to charges of hypocrisy given his relentless attacks during the 2016 presidential campaign on Democratic opponent Hillary Clinton for her use of a private email server as secretary of state.
 The FBI investigated but ultimately did not recommend charges.

+In a statement Friday night, Trump said, “The National Archives did not ‘find’ anything, they were given, upon request, Presidential Records in an ordinary and routine process.”

+“If this was anyone but ‘Trump,’ there would be no story here,” he said.

-The letter from the archivists also details how certain social media records were not captured and preserved by the Trump administration.
-And that the agency learned that White House staff frequently conducted official business using unofficial messaging accounts and personal phones.
+The letter from the archivists in response to the House Committee on Oversight and Reform, which is investigating, also details how certain social media records were not captured and preserved by the Trump administration.
+And it also says that the agency learned that White House staff frequently conducted official business using unofficial messaging accounts and personal phones.

 Those staff did not copy or forward their official messaging counts, as required by the Presidential Records Act.
 The letter also goes on to reveal that after Trump left the White House, the National Archives learned that additional paper records that had been torn up by the former president had been transferred to the agency.